-- Preheat a heavy skillet to a medium heat, add canola oil and cook the duck breasts skin side down until the skin becomes crispy.
+- Preheat a heavy skillet to medium heat, add canola oil and cook the duck breasts skin side down until the skin becomes crispy.
 Turn once and cook until the meat is barely cooked through.
 The meat should be pink inside.
 Remove the duck breasts from the heat and set aside to rest.

-- Using the same skillet, add the olive oil and red peppers, mushrooms, bean sprouts and green onions.
+- Using the same skillet, add the olive oil and red peppers, mushrooms, bean sprouts, and green onions.
 Stir fry the veggies until tender but still crisp.
 Add the Hoisin sauce to the veggies, toss and remove from the skillet to cool.